kenesparta/questions-answers/README.md

 cp .config-example .config
 ```

-2. Fill out the variables with your own credentials
+2. Fill out the variables with your own credentials, these are the default values:
 ```
 API_PORT=8087